-Source: Household Finance and Consumption Survey, wave 2014 Note: The figures show the impulse responses of unemployment by income quintile.
-We run the micro-simulation for 1000 draws of the VAR impulse responses and we report here the median of the micro-simulations.
+Note: The figures show the impulse responses of unemployment by income quintile.
+We run the micro-simulation for 1000 draws of the VAR impulse responses and we report the mean of the micro-simulations.
+Bold solid lines signal statistical significance at 68%; thin dashed lines signal insignificant responses.

-Notice that the effect of an expansionary QE shock on the distribution of unemployment is not clear, a priori, because there are two countervailing factors that can affect the response of unemployment across income quintiles.
-On the one hand, higher income individuals have generally more favourable demographics (for example, a higher level of education) and, hence, also a higher estimated probability to become employed in response to the expansionary QE shock.
-On the other hand, the bottom panel of Figure 4 shows that the number of unemployed is heavily skewed toward the bottom income quintile across all four countries.
-Hence, if QE leads to a considerable reduction of aggregate unemployment, a proportionally larger number of individuals in the lower income quintiles are drawn out of unemployment and this tends to reduce income inequality.
+income quintiles are drawn out of unemployment and this tends to reduce income inequality.
 We find that this second effect dominates and, hence, the stimulative effects of QE on employment are skewed toward low-income households.
-Across the four countries, the peak unemployment response for the bottom income quintile ranges roughly between -1% and -2%, while for the highest income quintile unemployment declines by less than 0.5%.
+Across the four countries, the peak unemployment response for the bottom income quintile ranges roughly between -0.5% and -2%, while for the highest income quintile unemployment declines by much less than 0.5%.

 The micro impulse responses also vary across countries, both regarding the level and the dispersion of responses across income quintiles.
 One factor to explain the differences, in particular for the levels, is the cross-country difference in macro responses.
 For example, the overall reduction in unemployment is larger in Spain than in the other three countries.
 Instead, the dispersion of micro impulse responses across income quintiles is importantly affected by the distribution of the unemployed across income quintiles, which varies across countries.
-Indeed, a relevant mass of unemployed people in Spain lives in households whose income falls into higher quintiles, so that the differences in impulse responses across quintiles in Spain are smaller (see, again, the bottom right panel in Figure 4).
-In contrast, the number of the unemployed in Germany and Italy is more strongly skewed toward the lowest income quintile, which causes unemployment in the lowest income quintile to drop more (relative to other quintiles).19
+Indeed, a relevant mass of unemployed people in Spain lives in households whose income falls into higher quintiles, so that the differences in impulse responses across quintiles in Spain are smaller (see the bottom panel in Figure 4).
+In contrast, the number of the unemployed in Germany and Italy is more strongly skewed toward the lowest income quintile, which causes unemployment in the lowest income quintile to drop more (relative to other quintiles).24

 Figure 5 shows the micro responses of mean income by income quintile, combining the earnings heterogeneity and the income composition channels.
 These responses are primarily driven by the transitions into employment and by differences in unemployment insurance replacement rates (as estimated by the Heckman model).
-The replacement rates are in general more generous in Germany and France than in Spain and, in particular, Italy.20 As a result, the magnitude and dispersion of income responses in Italy and Spain is larger.
-For example, the large positive response in mean income of the lowest quintile in Italy arises thanks to both the substantial decline in unemployment rate highlighted in Figure 4 and the substantial increase in (labor) income of the newly employed individuals.21
+The replacement rates are in general more generous in Germany and France than in Spain and, in particular, Italy.25 As a result, the magnitude and dispersion of income responses in Italy and Spain is larger.
+For example, the large positive response in mean income of the lowest quintile in Italy arises thanks to both the substantial decline in unemployment rate highlighted in Figure 4 and the substantial increase in (labor) income of the newly employed individuals.26